 Shirakawa-Go took a train and a bus to get to but is extremely worth it.
 The town’s world heritage listed and its houses built with hatched wood.
 They are traditional and gorgeous.
 I really recommend staying at a Ryokan here.
 We spent one night in this old-style house and went to sleep with the local river next to our room.
 They served us a traditional dinner and breakfast which was fantastic – it was all locally sourced and delicious.
 I asked a local resident to take a photo of her farming to which she kindly replied “douzo onisan!”
 No idea why she called me ‘big brother’ but it surprised me to be referred to as something so welcoming.

 Our last stop was Tokyo and it’s all you could imagine.
 Harajuku is full of boutique street fashion.
 Avoid the tourists on the main strip and go to the side streets to find the real gold.
-All the folks who work at the stores are the most kind sales people you could meet and give some of the best service in the world.
+All the folks who work at the stores are the kindest sales people you could meet and give some of the best services in the world.
 Managed to go into a bar at Golden Gai which I’d felt I’d been to before – but in a video game!
-Actually spoke to the bartender/owner about it and turns out the director is a best mate of his.
+Actually spoke to the bartender/owner about it and turns out the director is the best mate of his.
 He even put on a record with some of the game music on for me.
 Also went to a Maid Café in Akiba and taught our maid/waitress some Australian slang!
 It was an amusing cafe where all the sweets and drinks are super Kawaii.
 It was pretty funny.